A project of the Partnership for a New American Economy

 Due in part to some of the challenges students face remaining in the state after graduation, Nebraska is also currently short of the professional workers it needs in critical STEM areas, fields that help the state’s economy remain innovative and competitive.
 According to the nonpartisan advocacy group Change the Equation, from 2009 to 2011 almost 5 STEM jobs were posted online in Nebraska for every one unemployed STEM worker in the state.
 In recent years the share of advanced-degree holding workers in STEM fields in Nebraska who were immigrant has also heavily declined, reaching 5.4 percent in 2010, despite the state’s high concentration of foreign STEM workers in 2000.

 Immigrants in Nebraska are also helping to create jobs in the state through seasonal and temporary work.
-According to the US Department of Labor, Nebraska employers were granted certifications to bring in 189 workers on H-2B visas in fiscal year 2011.
+Between 1990 and 2010, Nebraska's supply of less-skilled workers born in the U.S. dropped by 87,456.
+Over that same period, the state's foreign-born, less-skilled labor force grew by 43,765, leaving a difference of 43,691 openings that immigrants could be filling.
+According to the US Department of Labor, Nebraska employers were granted certifications to bring in 580 workers on H-2B visas in fiscal year 2013.
 These visas, often used to staff places like amusement parks, hotels, or landscaping services during the high season, protect American jobs by allowing companies to take on more work and continue operations.
 One study by the Partnership for a New American Economy and the American Enterprise Institute found that for every 100 H-2B visa workers, 464 jobs are created or preserved for American born workers.
-In Nebraska the 189 visas authorized in fiscal year 2011 supported almost 900 American jobs.
+In Nebraska the 580 visas authorized in fiscal year 2013 supported almost 2,700 American jobs.

-Number of Jobs Created by those H-2B Workers: 877
+Number of Jobs Created by those H-2B Workers

 Attaining the H-2B visa, however, can be costly and cumbersome.
 The average employer spends $2,500 on each H-2B visa it sponsors, and applies to multiple federal agencies in the process.
 With a more streamlined visa program, more employers might consider using it.